Blackstone (BX) Investment Thesis

 Leading private credit; Athene insurance platform

-Leading private credit platform with strong insurance capabilities through Athene.
-Lower valuation at ~18x forward P/E. Growing rapidly in credit & insurance with $751B AUM.
+Leading private credit platform with strong insurance via Athene.
+Lower valuation at ~18x forward P/E. Growing rapidly in credit and insurance with ~$770B AUM.
+Apollo also experienced wealth-channel redemption pressure in Q1, confirming the private credit narrative is sector-wide rather than BX-specific.

 Brookfield Asset Management